 In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820) Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement" ("ASU 2018-13"), which modifies the disclosure requirements of fair value measurements.
 ASU 2018-13 is effective for us beginning January 1, 2020.
 Certain disclosures are required to be applied on a retrospective basis and others on a prospective basis.
-We are currently evaluating the impact that adoption of this guidance will have on our financial statement disclosures.
+We do not expect ASU 2018-13 to have a material impact on our financial statements.

-In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Accounting for Goodwill Impairment." ("ASU 2017-04"), which removes the requirement to perform a hypothetical purchase price allocation to measure goodwill impairment.
+In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Accounting for Goodwill Impairment" ("ASU 2017-04"), which removes the requirement to perform a hypothetical purchase price allocation to measure goodwill impairment.
 A goodwill impairment will now be the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying amount of goodwill.
 ASU 2017-04 is effective for us beginning January 1, 2020, with early adoption permitted, and applied prospectively.
 We do not expect ASU 2017-04 to have a material impact on our financial statements.